Find Affordable College Courses

 Rochester Hills, MI

 A rank of #4 on this year’s list means Oakland University is a great place for nursing students working on their graduate certificate.
-Located in the suburb of Rochester Hills, Oakland is a public school with a fairly large student population.
+Located in the large suburb of Rochester Hills, Oakland is a public college with a large student population.

 Read full report on Nursing at Oakland University